A group of three students with backpacks walks through a college campus.

 Now that we’ve covered some of the major differences between a student card vs. secured card, such as their pros and cons, let’s focus on how they differ when it comes to specific eligibility requirements.
 Here are a few points to know before you apply:

-• Age Requirements — Regardless of whether you’re enrolled as a student, you’ll generally need to be at least 18 years old to apply for any type of credit card.
+• Age Requirements — Regardless of whether you’re enrolled as a student, you’ll need to be at least 18 years old to apply for any type of credit card.
 However, if you’re under 18, you can become an authorized user on another person’s account.

 • Income Requirements — While you don't need a high salary or even a full-time job, you do need the ability to prove that you can pay your credit card bills.
 Whether you're applying for a student card or a secured card, prepare to provide proof of your wages, a parent's income, or other sources of income.

 • Credit RequirementsStudent credit cards are designed for people who have little to no credit history.
-For example, no credit score is required to apply for a Discover it® Student Chrome credit card.5 Secured credit cards also tend to have relaxed credit score requirements, with many available to applicants who have poor credit or no credit history.
+For example, there is no credit score required to apply for a Discover it® Student Chrome credit card.5 Secured credit cards also tend to have relaxed credit score requirements, with many available to applicants who have poor credit or no credit history.

 Choosing between a student credit card and a secured credit card is not about which is the best overall.
 It's about which matches your financial situation, needs, and credit background.
 To choose the right card, consider different aspects like cash back rewards, associated fees, and your eligibility.
 Both types of cards can aid in building your credit and enhancing your creditworthiness when used responsibly.
 They also offer added flexibility for emergencies and everyday purchases.